medgarcy/SQL_beginner/README.md

 | **Allowed**                               |                                                                                                                          |
 | Language                        | ANSI SQL                                                                                              |

-Please register a new pizza with name “greek pizza” (use id = 19) with price 800 rubles in “Domino's” restaurant (pizzeria_id = 2).
+Please register a new pizza with name “greek pizza” (use id = 19) with price 800 rubles in “Dominos” restaurant (pizzeria_id = 2).
 **Warning**: this exercise will probably be the cause  of changing data in the wrong way.
 Actually, you can restore the initial database model with data from the link in the “Rules of the day” section.